HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/operations/run_core_config_engine.md

     kubectl delete pod -n < namespace > < pod-name >
     ```

+    !!!note
-    **Note:** To reduce the impact on availability, it is recommended that you wait for a pod to be ready again before running the command for the next pod.
+        To reduce the impact on availability, it is recommended that you wait for a pod to be ready again before running the command for the next pod.